 When the cycle of business and our personal circumstances begin to herald the transition, it should be addressed in order to realize the financial security for which it was created.

-So – here are ten points to consider when deciding whether or not it is time to sell your business:
+So – here are eleven points to consider when deciding whether or not it is time to sell your business:

 1) The Thrill Is Gone

 We all go through seasons in life.
 Young business owners focus on raising a family, planning for the future and striving for a financially secure retirement.
 To that end, fighting the battles and making the sacrifices are necessary and expected as part of a growing business.
 However, there comes a time when a business owner does not care to take the business any further.
 The battles and victories that at one time were energizing have now lost their importance, and have become somewhat boring and wearisome.
 The focus shifts to more time off, warmer weather, grandkids, or more leisure time activities.
 Many business owners want to pursue a new direction in life that satisfies a greater personal or community need.